 Sr. No. Description of Tool Assessment Criterion Process for Data collection 1.
-Experiments (25M) Each Experiment comprises of 25 of students on each practical.
+Experiments (25M) Ten Experiments are to be performed.
+Five CO's are equally mapped with each experiment.
+Each Experiment comprises of 25 Marks (Rubrics of evaluation are defined based on the Cognitive, Affective and Psychomotor domain) of students on each practical.
 Cumulative conversion out